Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/20 - Performance Optimization/README.md

 **Skill Description**
 ----------
-The fellow understands the importance of application performance, how it impacts the overall goals of the company and consequences on users.
-In addition, the fellow can use tools to baseline performance, use their knowledge of software design and algorithms to improve, and clearly convey the results
+The Fellow understands the importance of application performance, how it impacts the overall goals of the company and consequences on users.
+In addition, the fellow can use tools to baseline performance, use their knowledge of systems design and algorithms to improve, and clearly convey the results

 **Output**
 ----------